That Was Now, This Is Then

 “Well I hope you had fun this week.
 Your Mom will be back tomorrow.”

 He walked over and got the ball from the corner.
-He smiled and suddenly tossed it to me in an awkward heave that looked so unpracticed and girly it made me wonder how he was ever going to survive middle school let alone high school.
+He smiled and suddenly tossed it to me in an awkward heave that looked so unpracticed and girly it made me wonder how he was ever going to survive middle school let alone high school with that throwing motion.
 I caught it on the bounce but by the time I went to throw it back he was already making his way to his makeshift bed.

 “It’s hard to be in 2 places at once.”